-Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1: Protect wildlife species and maintain suitable habitat conditions.
+Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1: Protect wildlife species, monitor and maintain suitable habitat conditions.
 1. Identify species that occur or historically occurred in the Bull River area.
 Presence/absence of use by species representative of acquisition and management efforts is documented.
 2: Identify critical wildlife habitats within the property at a scale that Management approaches are coordinated with adjacent coordinates management efforts with those within the overall conservation complex. conservation parcels to work towards common conservation objectives.
 3. Protect wild sheep from potential disease transmission from domestic sheep within the Bull River area.
 Structures are built, and initiatives are undertaken to prevent disease transmission between wild and domestic sheep.
 4. Ensure the quality of ecosystem function and connectivity are maintained or improved.
 Potential ecosystem restoration opportunities on the property have been identified and prioritized.
+5. Monitor baseline habitat condition and impacts of public use Baseline inventory and impact assessments complete which assist in guiding planning and operations.
 Goal 2: Restore and sustain deteriorated grasslands, seral shrub lands and open forest range.
 1: Protect sensitive areas from livestock and motorized trespass Continual boundary fenceline maintenance is completed, in coordination with adjacent conservation parcels, to secure the complex boundaries.
-2: Continue to manage invasive species in a coordinated approach on NTBC and FLNRORD Conservation Lands within the complex.
-Invasive plant inventories have been completed, and identified areas are treated, monitored and reported to IAPP in a coordinated approach.
+2: Continue to manage grasslands and invasive species in a coordinated approach on NTBC and FLNRORD Conservation Lands within the complex.
+Grassland and invasive plant inventories have been completed, and identified areas are treated, monitored and reported to IAPP in a coordinated approach.
 Goal 3: Restore the forest to an ecologically appropriate firemaintained condition.
 1. Reduce tree density, increase tree age and size, and achieve species composition that falls within the historical range of variability.
 Stand structure is modified, and the risk of un-introduced fire periodicity and intensity is reduced.
-2: Coordinate restoration efforts with neighboring lands, and in a way that benefits both stand structure, and resident wildlife species.
-Restoration efforts related to fuel management has been done in a way that benefits both resident wildlife species, along with neighboring properties.
+2: Coordinate restoration efforts with neighboring lands, and in a Restoration efforts have been done in a way that benefits way that benefits both stand structure, and resident wildlife species. both resident wildlife species, along with neighboring properties.
 Goal 4: Develop an appreciation for the conservation values of the Bull River Complex, and reduce adverse environmental impacts from human activities.
 1: Educate public about management issues and the importance of proper management and integration with activities and values on the landscape.
+Partnerships have been developed within the local community, and impacts of recreation have been documented